kilowhat/kilowhat.net/_extensions/wordpress.md

 You might want to integrate this extension with your own custom features.
 For this reason we offer a few additional parameters that are not used by the extension itself but can be useful to you.

-The way the extension is designed, all links between Wordpress and Flarum are managed inside Flarum.
+The way the extension is designed, all links between WordPress and Flarum are managed inside Flarum.
-This means there's no way to get the Flarum user ID or username from inside Wordpress.
+This means there's no way to get the Flarum user ID or username from inside WordPress.

 Some warnings:

 - The Flarum username can still be changed by the user later on if you enabled the "Make users choose their username on first visit" option and they have not yet activated their forum account.
-Avoid storing it in Wordpress.
+Avoid storing it in WordPress.
-- The Flarum user ID might change if a user is deleted from Flarum manually, or if their email is manually changed from Flarum instead of Wordpress.
-Avoid storing it in Wordpress.
+- The Flarum user ID might change if a user is deleted from Flarum manually, or if their email is manually changed from Flarum instead of WordPress.
+Avoid storing it in WordPress.
 - I don't recommended calling the internal login endpoint for other purposes as the parameters are susceptible to change without warning, and it might also create unnecessary tokens that have a very long lifetime and are never invalidated.

-In order to let you query the Flarum API from Wordpress, these additional gambits were added to Flarum:
+In order to let you query the Flarum API from WordPress, these additional gambits were added to Flarum:

-- `GET /api/users?filter[q]=wordpressid:1`: will let you retrieve a Flarum user via its Wordpress user ID
+- `GET /api/users?filter[q]=wordpressid:1`: will let you retrieve a Flarum user via its WordPress user ID
-- `GET /api/discussions?filter[q]=wordpressid:1`: will let you retrieve a Flarum discussion via its Wordpress post ID
+- `GET /api/discussions?filter[q]=wordpressid:1`: will let you retrieve a Flarum discussion via its WordPress post ID

 The gambits are added to the search feature of Flarum, so those endpoints will return a list of results.
 If a resource is found, `data` will contain a single result.